 - What does recovery mean?
 How does it happen?
 What are the critical ingredients?

-- Where are stigma and discrimination experienced?
-What are their impact?
+- Where and how are prejudice and discrimination experienced?

 - What is it like accessing and navigating the mental health and addiction systems?

 - What is it like talking to a (new) psychiatrist?

 - Why do people sometimes choose not to take medications or use psychiatric services?

 - What is it like experiencing involuntary treatment or confinement?

 - In what ways do mental health and addiction services support recovery?
 In what ways can they be improved?

 Advisory pairs will normally meet at a neutral public space convenient to the CAMH QS site (where residents have a series of meetings on Thursdays before and after their meetings with advisors).
 Meetings in residents’ offices are discouraged to avoid creating a doctor-patient dynamic.
 Dyadic meetings that are missed should be rescheduled at a mutually convenient place and time.Residents are encouraged to bring in material for discussion from their clinical work, but all personal health information MUST be de-identified.